Legal Practice 1 - Part B

 responsibility and ethical behaviour.

 The course is made up of components and modules which cover a variety of areas where advocacy skills and legal transaction skills are utilised.
-These include Family Law Practice, Comsumer Credit, Professional Practice, Dispute Resolution Practice and Environmental Law Practice.
-Professional Skills builds on the first year Legal System and Method component, Legal Method (Communication Skills.)
+These include areas such as dispute resolution, litigation practice and trust accounting.

 Students deal with real clients, undertake simulation exercises and attend legal office placements in the areas of litigation and legal transactions.
 The